sjentsch/jamoviDocs/_pages/s2j_overview.rst

 From SPSS to jamovi
 ===================

     The majority of users and institutions migrating to jamovi previously used SPSS. jamovi's interface, although in many ways quite different, should feel immediately familiar to people who have used SPSS before.

+    :doc:`Comparison of analyses <s2j_Comparison_of_analyses>` provides an overview of which analysis functions are available in SPSS and the respective functions in jamovi.

 .. toctree::
    :titlesonly: